-Table 4 - IPv4 BGP changes over 2016
+Table 4 - IPv4 BGP changes over 2017

-Figure 30 shows the relative age (as determined by the date of registration of the address) for addresses that were announced each year since 2010.
+Figure 38 shows the relative age (as determined by the date of registration of the address) for addresses that were announced each year since 2010.

-Figure 30 - Relative age profile of advertised addresses per year (from 2010)
+Figure 38 - Relative age profile of advertised addresses per year (from 2010)

 In 2010, 80% of all newly advertised addresses in the year were allocated in the same year.
 Most of the growth in advertised addresses in 2010 came of new allocations of address space.
 But with the onset of address exhaustion from 2011 onward this level has dropped.
 In 2014 less than half the newly advertised addresses were allocated in 2014.
 In 2016 this figure has dropped to 30% of addresses that were added to the routing system were drawn from the remaining unallocated address pools in 2016.
 Another 30% were originally allocated since 1996, or within the last 20 years.
 The remaining 40% were part of the early allocations that form the "legacy" address pool.
+2017 shows a similar profile to 2016.
+Around 38% of new addresses seen in the routing table in 2017 were allocated by a registry in 2017.
+A comparable volume of addresses was originally allocated more than 20 years in the past.

-This data tends to support a useful objective of address trading in a post-address exhaustion environment, namely to allow holders of otherwise idle or non-publically used IPv4 addresses to release them for use by current network operators.
+This data tends to confirm that address transfers and trading is allowing holders of otherwise idle or non-publically used IPv4 addresses to release them for use by current network operators.

-Can we reasonably expect the IPv4 address table to reach 915,000 entries in five years from now?
-It is one possible scenario, but in so saying that, it also would imply that this protracted transition to IPv6 will extend over the next five years.
-Indeed, that scenario could be interpreted as a clear signal of failure in the overall transition to IPv6 by then.
-Are the prospects for IPv6's adoption so poor?
+Can we reasonably expect the IPv4 address table to reach 950,000 entries in five years from now?
+It is certainly one possible scenario, but in so saying that, it also would imply that this protracted transition to IPv6 will extend over the next five years.
+The transition has already taken such a protracted period of time that it is now quite plausible to consider a scenario where IPv4 will still be the mainstream IP protocol in 2023.

+What of IPv6?
 What can we see in the Internet's routing data about the prospects for IPv6?